 6. Project Monitoring

-To ensure a satisfactory outcome I am able to monitor the progress of the garden as it is implemented..
+To ensure a satisfactory outcome I am able to offer the additional service of project monitoring.